projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 -  Map all memory range with UNCACHED type
 -  Remap RAM entries in E820 (revised) with WRITE-BACK type
 -  Unmap ACRN hypervisor memory range
+-  Unmap all platform EPC resource
 -  Unmap ACRN hypervisor emulated vLAPIC/vIOAPIC MMIO range

-The host to guest mapping is static for the Service OS; it will not change after the Service OS begins running.
-Each native device driver can access its MMIO through this static mapping.
-EPT violation is only serving for vLAPIC/vIOAPIC's emulation in the hypervisor for Service OS VM.
+The guest to host mapping is static for the Service OS; it will not change after the Service OS begins running except the PCI device BAR address mapping could be re-programmed by the Service OS.
+EPT violation is serving for vLAPIC/vIOAPIC's emulation or PCI MSI-X table BAR's emulation in the hypervisor for Service OS VM.

 Trusty
 ******